AntonKanug/Pathify/README.md

 # Pathify

-A web application that finds the shortest path between multiple destinations using Dijkstra's algorithm on 100,000+ nodes for state of Colorado.
+A web application that finds the shortest path between multiple destinations using Dijkstra's algorithm on 1,000,000+ edges for state of Colorado.

 ## Application